 Steve Aubin is the current leader of a dynamic and diverse team of professionals in Deloitte’s Western Canadian Practice and also the Western Canadian Accounting & Transaction Advisory Practice.
 With over 19 years’ experience, primarily in the audit practice, Steve has served audit and advisory clients ranging from owner managed organizations to publicly traded multinationals in various sectors.
 Having worked in Deloitte offices in Calgary, Toronto, Montreal, London and having worked internationally on engagements in the United States, France, England, Ireland, Holland, Australia, Colombia, Yemen, Azerbaijan, Portugal, Germany, Hong Kong, and Singapore, Steve has a distinctly international view.
 Steve is also a dynamic speaker and facilitator, having spoken often both externally and internally on the subjects of Finance and accounting.
 He is affiliated with various professional organizations including the Institute of Chartered Professional Accountants, CPA Canada IFRS and the Canadian Electricity Association.

-Martin Cej is the Assistant Vice-President of Public Affairs and Communications at Canadian Pacific Railway.
+Martin Cej is a partner at Longview Communications and Public Affairs.
 He grew up in Calgary and attended Bishop Grandin High School before heading east to St. Francis Xavier University in Nova Scotia.
-Martin spent more than 20 years as a financial journalist, including serving as an Anchor and Managing Editor at BNN – The Business News Network, an editor at The Globe and Mail and CBS MarketWatch, and as a reporter and editor at Bloomberg News.
+Martin is the former Vice-President of Public Affairs and Communications at Canadian Pacific Railway.
+Prior to that, he spent more than 20 years as a financial journalist, including serving as an Anchor and Managing Editor at BNN – The Business News Network, an editor at The Globe and Mail and CBS MarketWatch, and as a reporter and editor at Bloomberg News.
 His postings included London, Stockholm, Madrid, San Francisco and Toronto.
 Now residing in Calgary with their two children, he and his wife, former National Ballet of Canada Principal Dancer Jennifer Fournier, are committed to supporting and growing the performing arts in the city, and integrating them more fully into the education system.
 Martin is also passionate about incorporating exercise, movement and play in support of active learning.

 Optometrist, Edworthy Vision Centre